goodness-ajii/general-medical-va-portfolio/executive-support/README.md

 # Executive & Founder Support — Healthcare and MedTech

-**Prepared by:** Goodness Ajii, RN, BSN — Executive Virtual Assistant **Audience:** Founders, CEOs, and senior leaders at healthcare, MedTech, and life sciences companies **Date:** May 2026
+**Prepared by:** Goodness Ajii, RN, RNN — Executive Virtual Assistant **Audience:** Founders, CEOs, and senior leaders at healthcare, MedTech, and life sciences companies **Date:** May 2026